jlblumberg/oystercard/README.md

 Most code in the world is structured in small pieces called objects.
 This is done because it is easier to change than having everything in one place.

 ## <a name="Installation">Installation Instructions</a>

+1. Clone the repo to your local machine
+2. Run the command `gem install bundle` (if you don't have bundle already)
+3. When the installation completes, run `bundle`
+4. Run the programme in Ruby or via command line by requiring the airplane.rb in the lib directory
+5. Tests can be run using Rspec

 ## <a name="Story">User Stories</a>